drand/drand/docs/SECURITY.md

 disjoinct from A, such the drand network B is now responsible to continue creating drand beacons, while that the distributed public key doesn't change.
-For this to happen, there needs to be at least `tA` nodes from network A and `tB` nodes alive and honest during the resharing.
+For this to happen, there needs to be at least `tA` nodes from network A and `tB` nodes online and honest during the resharing.
 At the end of the protocol, there are going to be at least `tB` nodes that are qualified and have private shares to generate randomness.